jphill01/HACSim.R/README.md

 * Mean number of individuals not sampled: N* - N

-In addition to users specifying unique values for **N**, **Hstar** and **probs**, default parameters can also be altered in order to produce more interesting output (e.g., simulating multiple subpopulations).
+In addition to users specifying unique values for **N**, **Hstar** and **probs**, default parameters can also be altered in order to produce more interesting output (e.g., simulating multiple subpopulations with or without migration/gene flow).
 It may be necessary to increase **perms** in order to smooth out the curves, but this will increase algorithm runtime substantially.

 When incorporating population structure into simulations, it is assumed that haplotype diversity is identical across demes.
 In addition, when there are multiple demes for a species (*i.e.*, **K** > 1), resulting statistical output will display sample size across *all* demes, while the graphical output will show haplotype accumulation curves and haplotype frequency distribution *per* deme.
 So, for example, if **N** = 50 and **K** = 2, then there will be **N**/**K** = 25 individuals in each deme.